allenpinjic/mustar-project/README.md

 The Richness λ was used as a proxy throughout our validation phase to confirm that the various implementations of our model were producing precise and accurate predictions (see validation section)
 </p>
 <p align="center">
-As a result, we developed MCMC code to fit the relation by fitting a linear model of the Richness λ vs. SZ signal ζ, which will later be used to test mu-star μ<sup>*</sup>
+As a result, we developed MCMC code to fit the relation by fitting a linear model of the Richness λ vs. SZ signal ζ, which will later be used to test MuStar μ<sup>*</sup>
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>